-Thomas A. Drohan, Ph.D., Brig Gen USAF ret.
-How should the US compete under the restraint of using armed force as a last resort against Iran, an authoritarian pseudo-democratic theocracy that routinely wages complex warfare in ways the US eschews?
+How should the US compete under the restraint of using armed force as a last resort against Iran, a pseudo-democratic theocracy that wages complex warfare in ways the US eschews?

-Thomas A. Drohan, Ph.D., Brig Gen USAF ret.
-Previous notes introduced the idea of combined effects strategy for complex warfare.
-How can we understand this hybrid form of warfare more generally, as a competition that blends cooperation and confrontation?
+Previous notes introduced combined effects strategy for complex warfare.
+We can understand this form of warfare as a competition that blends cooperation and confrontation.

-Ron Machoian, Ph.D., Col USAF ret.
 While preparing a conference talk on situational awareness (SA) in the international environment, I was struck by the higher-order outcomes term implies for those who study its application.
-Even as a career military pilot, where SA is part of the professional vocabulary, the same rich depth was often diluted in common use.